hteumeuleu/caniemail/_features/html-form.md

   "2": "On submit name values are prefixed with `x_`.", "3": "Does not submit in preview pane, but does when the email is opened in a new window.", "4": "Not supported. `<form>` is transformed into `<noform>`.", "5": "Not supported.
-The `<form>` and is entire content is removed.", "6": "Not supported.
+The `<form>` and its entire content is removed.", "6": "Not supported.
 The `<form>` is there but values are not submitted."
 }
 ---